A robust crisis care system is necessary to ensure our children receive the support they need. New Hampshire's crisis care system includes:

 Despite the growing mental health crisis in our state, New Hampshire’s behavioral health crisis system is funded through a patchwork of sources that do not offer long-term stability.

 To address this, the bipartisan Commission on Behavioral Health Crisis Services was created in 2023.
-This group studied ways to sustainably fund the crisis system and made recommendations that became the basis for 2025 legislation.
+This group studied sustainable funding mechanisms for the crisis system and made recommendations that became the basis for 2025 legislation.

 About the Bill